pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 * Issue ad-hoc SQL queries.
 * Execute arbitrary SQL commands.
+* Edit the result set of a SELECT query if it is :ref:`updatable <updatable-result-set>`.
 * Displays current connection and transaction status as configured by the user.
 * Save the data displayed in the output panel to a CSV file.
 * Review the execution plan of a SQL statement in either a text or a graphical format.
 * View analytical information about a SQL statement.

 .. image:: images/query_tool.png
     :alt: Query tool window